akashm776/otco/README.md

 ---

-#### OT-Mix Cached-Pool Gated — NEXT RUN
+#### OT-Mix Cached-Pool Gated — COMPLETE

-This is the Phase III extension of the best current run.
-The current best setting computes OT over the current batch:
+This is the Phase III extension of the best batch-local run.
+The previous adaptive gated setting computes OT over the current batch:

 ```text
 B texts × B live batch images